tawandakasunzuma/tawandakasunzuma/README.md

-# 👋 Hi, I'm Tawanda
+# 👋 Hi, I'm Tawanda Kasunzuma

 **`Front-end Developer`**

 ---

-I'm Tawanda Kasunzuma, a front-end developer with 1 year of web development practice.
+Welcome to my Github!
+I'm a passionate and creative front-end developer who loves learning.
 I started with Python and now focus on JavaScript, building creative and user-friendly web applications.
 Always eager to grow and collaborate on exciting new challenges.

 ---